mavlink/mavlink-devguide/en/services/mission.md

 ## Executing Missions

-Following full mission upload, or vehicle restart, or mission reset, all jump counter loops are set to their initial values.
+Following a [mission reset](#resetting-missions), for example after rebooting the vehicle, all jump counter loops are set to their initial values and the current mission item is set to 1.
-The current mission item is normally reset to one on mission reset or vehicle restart, or on mission upload when the vehicle is landed.
-The current mission item may retain its current value if a mission is uploaded in-air or it may be set to the mission item that has `current` set in a mission item (this field is ignored in ArduPilot but respected by PX4).

 For a mission to be executed the vehicle must be armed and in the flight stack's mission mode.
 There may (or may not) be further requirements to start a mission.
-For example PX4 will start as soon as you arm in mission mode, while ArduCopter in its default configuration requires that the throttle is raised.
+For example PX4 will start as soon as you arm in mission mode, while ArduCopter (in its default configuration) requires that the throttle is raised.
-Similarly, planes that are configured for throttle/hand launch may require a minimum acceleration before the mission is executed.
+Similarly, planes that are configured for throttle/hand launch may require a minimum acceleration before the mission execution starts.
 While executing, the vehicle will progress sequentially through the mission items, looping and jumping in response to jump commands.

+A mission can be paused and restarted by calling [MAV_CMD_DO_PAUSE_CONTINUE](#MAV_CMD_DO_PAUSE_CONTINUE).
+Pausing a mission causes fixed wing vehicles (planes) to loiter in a circular flight pattern, while hovering vehicles will loiter/hold in place.
+Note that pausing may be implemented by forcing a mode change, such as to Hold/Loiter mode, or by pausing within the mission mode context.

-The mission can be paused by changing to another flight mode, such as Hold/loiter, and restarted by changing back to mission mode (when armed).
+A mission may also be paused by changing to another flight mode, such as Hold/loiter, and restarted by changing back to mission mode (when armed).
 On restart the vehicle will _generally_ continue towards the same waypoint item as when it was paused.
 In some cases flight stacks may start from the preceding waypoint, for example, a paused camera survey may restart on the previous waypoint to ensure the whole paused leg is captured.
 Note that there is no concept of "stopping" a mission independent of pausing it.